 According to historical evidence and research, it was found that the settlement of Agia Anna was created in the late 18th and early 19th centuries.

 Also, according to findings of archaeological excavations that took place in the area, the area is believed to have been inhabited since ancient times, namely from the Neolithic age.
-Tragedy of this is the existence of catacombs in the south of the old church of Agia Anna.
+Proof of this is the existence of catacombs in the south of the old church of Agia Anna.
 Among the findings were also ancient vases, which are now kept in the archaeological museum.
 In the area still exist today the ruins of an ancient settlement.

 The population of Agia Anna before the Turkish invasion was mixed.
 In 1960 the total number of residents reached 182, 80 were Greek Cypriots and 102 Turkish Cypriots.
 After the Turkish invasion of Agia Anna, only Greeks live, many of whom are refugees.
 In recent years there has been a slight increase in the population of the community and today the population reaches about 300 people, according to the 2011 census it had 339 inhabitants.